SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative Driving: Stable Online Reinforcement Learning Post-Training

-A multi-agent diffusion planner trained solely via imitation learning can capture general driving capabilities, but it often fails under closed-loop execution due to distribution shift and the scarcity of safety-critical interaction data.
+A multi-agent diffusion planner trained via imitation learning can capture general driving capabilities, but it often degrades under closed-loop execution due to distribution shift and the scarcity of safety-critical interaction data.
 Moreover, it fails to explicitly promote safety- and efficiency-oriented cooperative behaviors, relying solely on the BC loss.

-To overcome these limitations, we propose a stable \emph{online} RL post-training framework (Fig.~\ref{se05:fig:RL_training}) that enhances both robustness and cooperation in closed-loop planning.
-To support online optimization, we first formulate a two-level MDP.
-We then jointly design dense, well-shaped rewards and a variance-gated group-relative optimization (VG-GRPO) strategy to address instability during closed-loop training.
+To address these limitations, we develop a stable \emph{online} RL post-training framework for closed-loop cooperative driving, as shown in Fig.~\ref{se05:fig:RL_training}.
+We first formulate a two-layer MDP to enable online optimization.
+We then co-design dense, well-shaped rewards and VG-GRPO to stabilize online training during closed-loop interaction.
 Finally, we present the overall RL post-training pipeline.